F5Networks/f5-azure-arm-templates-v2/examples/autoscale/bigiq/README.md

     ```shell
     curl -sk -X DELETE https://${IP_ADDRESS_FROM_OUTPUT}
     ```
-  - The response should include a message that the request was blocked, and a reference support ID
+  - The response should include a message that the request was blocked, and a reference support ID.
     Example:
     ```shell
     $ curl -sko /dev/null -w '%{response_code}\n' https://55.55.55.55